h33h33/h33h33.github.io-/README.md

   * ```
     <block>
     You can write code blocks
-    With this fake, HTML-looking tag I invented!
+    with this fake tag I invented.
-    Each tag must me on its own line or it won't parse, exactly like this.
+    Each <block> tag *must* be on
+    its own line or it won't parse, exactly like this.
     </block>
     ```
 * Links
   * Links are automatically linkified if they start with `http://` or `https://`, and the "h" has a space in front of it

-The happy path is pretty narrow!
-Arbitrary HTML is theoretically supported, but there are likely to be some inexplicable side-effects.
+Arbitrary HTML is theoretically supported outside of code blocks, but there are likely to be some inexplicable side-effects.

 ## Notes

-* Newlines are converted into `<br>` in all cases, so space your paragraphs as you wish!
-There will only be space between lines if you put it there.
+* Newlines are converted into `<br>` in all cases
+  * Thoughts' goal is to make what you typed in vim appear on the internet, and to make it look roughly the way it did in vim.
+As such, there will only be space between lines if you put it there -- space things as you wish!
-* *thoughts* is wrapping lots of git behavior
+* Thoughts is wrapping lots of git behavior
-  * The `edit` and `style` commands mostly just dump you into raw HTML/CSS world and leave you to it, but they also wrap git things so that your changes stay synced across all your computers
+  * The `edit` and `style` commands just dump you into raw HTML/CSS world and leave you to it, but they also wrap git things so that your changes stay synced across all your computers
-  * If a git thing is breaking, inspect the situation in `$HOME/.local/share/thoughts` (that's where all *thoughts* data lives)
+  * If a git thing is breaking, manually inspect the situation in `$HOME/.local/share/thoughts`
-* *thoughts'* default configuration pulls two fonts from a CDN ([xz/fonts](https://fonts.xz.style/), not Google).
-You can easily change this with `thoughts style`
 * If you post a thought that contains HTML outside of a `<block>` tag, that HTML will definitely render in the browser.
 It might work, or it might break.
 Experiment!

 ## Future

-As of some v0.3.x point-release, `preview` will get implemented and *thoughts* will be feature complete.
-When 1.0 is ready, *thoughts* will be done -- all future releases will be bug fixes and portability improvements.

-* ~Use POSIX coreutils so it can run on Mac/BSD/etc.~ Done!
-* ~Use sh rather than bash~ Done!
-* ~Source editor from environment~ Done!
-* ~Improve installer~ Done!
-* ~Add `thoughts update`~ Done!
-* ~Automatically linkify URLs~ Done!
-* ~Support basic user configuration in a `thoughts.conf`~ Probably won't actually do this
-* ~Add `thoughts help`~ Done!
-* ~Support a small subset of markdown~ Done!
-* ~Edit/delete previous thoughts~ Done!
-* Preview thoughts
-* Search the source for `TODO` to find more!
+There's no future -- Thoughts is probably feature complete.
+Only bug fixes and portability improvements from now on.

 <3